-FEMA Hazard Mitigation Grant Program (HMGP) activities are designed to help communities implement hazard Mitigation measures following a Presidential Major Disaster Declaration in the areas of the state, the Tribal Entity, or territory requested by the Governor or authorized Tribal Official.
-The key purpose of HMGP is to enact Mitigation measures that reduce the risk of loss of life and property from future disasters.
-Projects that are approved for FEMA HMGP Match are otherwise eligible for MIT PPS funding.
+FEMA Hazard Mitigation Grant Program (HMGP) activities are designed to help communities implement hazard mitigation measures following a Presidential Major Disaster Declaration in the areas of the state, tribe, or territory requested by the Governor or Tribal Executive.
+The key purpose of HMGP is to enact mitigation measures that reduce the risk of loss of life and property from future disasters.
+Projects that are approved for FEMA HMGP Match, are otherwise eligible for MIT PPS funding.

 Eligible FEMA HMGP match Projects must:

-- Have an approved Application by Cal OES for HMGP funding. - Qualify under one of the program eligible activities. - Meet a National Objective as detailed in Section 2.4. - Benefit the MID. - Meet the HUD definition of Mitigation. - Show compliance with all applicable federal Cross-Cutting Federal Requirements if the Project is complete or in progress at the time of Application.
+- Have an approved Application by Cal OES for HMGP funding. - Qualify under one of the program eligible activities. - Meet a National Objective as detailed in Section 2.4. - Benefit the MID. - Meet the HUD definition of mitigation. - Show compliance with all applicable Cross-Cutting Federal Requirements if the Project is complete or in progress at the time of Application.

-Determining the Non-Federal Share Amount
+2.1.2.1 Determining the Non-Federal Share Amount

 The non-federal share match is that portion of the Project funding that is not covered by the federal government.
-FEMA administers its grants according to Federal cost sharing requirements as outlined in Title 2 of the Code of Federal Regulations, sections 200.29, 200.306, and 200.434 and consistent with the Stafford Act, and the National Flood Insurance Act, as amended.
-In general, FEMA funds may be used to pay up to 75 percent of eligible Activity Costs.
+FEMA administers its grants according to Federal cost sharing requirements as outlined in Title 2 of the Code of Federal Regulations, Sections 200.29, 200.306, and 200.434 and consistent with Title 44 of the CFR, the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended, and the National Flood Insurance Act, as amended.
+In general, FEMA funds may be used to pay up to 75 percent of eligible activity costs.

 Even though the funds are federal, CDBG regulations allow CDBG, including CDBG-MIT, funds to be used as match to FEMA Hazard Mitigation Grant Program (HMGP) activities.

-The non-federal share for FEMA HMGP Match is 25 percent of the overall Activity Cost.
+The non-federal share for FEMA HMGP Match is 25 percent of the overall activity cost.
 MIT-PPS can provide up to the full 25 percent of the overall activity.

-Federal Agency Federal Programs Non-Federal, Local, Share HMGP Eligible Disasters

-FEMA Hazard Mitigation Grant Program (HMGP) 75 percent 25 percent Any federally declared disaster in California !
+Federal Agency Federal Programs Federal Cost Share Non-Federal, Local, Share HMGP Eligible Disasters FEMA Hazard Mitigation Grant Program (HMGP) 75 percent 25 percent Any federally declared disaster in California

-2.2.
-Eligible Applicants
+2.2 Eligible Applicants

-The Applicants for 2018 MIT-PPS funds are one of the following, as defined in Section 1.2:
+The eligible Applicants for 2017 MIT-PPS funds are one of the following, as defined in Section 1.2: